GoogleCloudPlatform/chef-google-compute/README.md

   Output only.
 The URLs of the resources that are using this address.

 * `region` -
   Required.
-A reference to Region resource
+URL of the region where the regional address resides.
+  This field is not applicable to global addresses.

 #### Label
 Set the `a_label` property when attempting to set primary key